 Stored files also provide a form of revision control, since they can be uploaded multiple times and each is saved in Keep&Share with a unique name with the date and time of its upload.
 To view a stored file simply click on its name.

 Once you have uploaded a File into Keep&Share, there will be an icon next to the File name to indicate that you can download it.

 Learn more about how to download Files.

 What size limits are there for upload Files?

 Note that Keep&Share is not intended for sharing extremely large files or very large numbers of files such as MP3s.
 Accordingly, there are certain limits on uploaded file size, cumulative uploaded file size, and monthly download bandwidth.
-These limits are large enough to accommodate hundreds or even thousands of ordinary spreadsheet and word processing files, but only a small number of video or MP3 files.
+These limits are large enough to accommodate hundreds or even thousands of ordinary spreadsheets and word processing files, but only a small number of video or MP3 files.
 See Membership Details for more information.

-Also our virus scanner does not detect if there is a virus in your uploaded File.
+Also, our virus scanner does not detect if there is a virus in your uploaded File.